LinuxLibrary/agile-process/notes/gathers/source-urls.md

 # Source URLs for the topics

-1. What is SDLC?
+1.What is SDLC?
 ```

 ```
-2. Software Development Processes
+2.Software Development Processes
 ```

 	- Waterfall Model